 Can I sleep on my back in pregnancy?

-Many pregnant women are concerned and have been told or read that it is dangerous to sleep or lie on their back in pregnancy.
-This is a particular concern if a woman is used to sleeping on her back as it is more comfortable and if she wakes to find she has been sleeping on her back
+Many pregnant women are concerned and have been told, or have read, that it is dangerous to sleep or lie on their back in pregnancy.
+This is a particular concern if a woman is used to sleeping on her back as it is more comfortable and if she wakes to find she has been sleeping on her back.

 What can be done about it?

-If on the other hand you feel unwell then you will want to avoid lying on your back.
-Usually by lying on your right or left side, sitting in an upright position, or even in a semi-upright position will avoid caval compression.
+If unwell when on your back then you will want to avoid lying on your back.
+Usually by lying on your right or left side or being more in an upright position will make you feel better.